tc39/notes/es7/2015-11/nov-18.md

 BT: great, but moving the GH pages redirection seems to fail post move

-JHD: creating a new repo on the old location allows a manual gh-pages redirect, but breaks the automatic repo redirect, so please don’t do that
+JHD: creating a new repo on the old location allows a manual gh-pages redirect, but breaks the automatic repo redirect, so please don't do that

 YK: I will ask if there is a good reason for that.